NRI Residential Status Calculator: Check NRI, RNOR or ROR

 How to Check Your NRI or Residential Status

-This calculator checks your status in three steps based on the Income Tax Act.
+This calculator checks your status based on the Income Tax Act.

 Step 1: Resident or Non-Resident